OpenZeppelin/nile/README.md

 How to decide if I want to use a plugin or not?
 Just install / uninstall the plugin dependency from your project :smile:

-Using both cli and nre entry points under the nile_plugins group allows it to develop powerful plugins which are easily integrated.
+Using both cli and nre entry points under the nile_plugins group allows the development of powerful plugins which are easily integrated.

 ## Contribute